JuulxSteezy/JuulxSteezy.github.io/README.md

 # JuulxSteezy.github.io
-My IT 1000 final project
+My IT 1000 final project.
   Hope you enjoy!